latompa/eligible-ruby/README.md

 ### Api Call Results

-On all the results, you can check for errors in *result.error*, you can get get the raw json format in a has by using *result.to_hash*.
+On all results you can check for errors in *result.error*.
+The raw json format is available by using *result.to_hash*.

 ```ruby
 demographic = Eligible::Demographic.get(params)